 - Powerful against viruses, malware and any potential threat

 Looking for powerful and secure antivirus software?
 You should definitely try ESET.

 4. Reset network adapter

-Some users have reported the Internet connection is not working due to the Conflict software detected error.
+Some users have reported conflict software was detected due to some Internet connection-related troubles.
 This could be because the adware has altered your network settings.

 You can easily fix the problem by resetting the network adapter through Command Prompt.